jasongitmail/super-sitemap/README.md

 1. Create `/src/routes/[[lang]]/about/+page.svelte` with any content.
-2. Assuming you have a [basic sitemap](#basic-example) set up at `/src/routes/sitemap.xml/+server.ts`, add a `lang` property to your sitemap's config object, as described earlier.
+2. Assuming you have a [basic sitemap](#basic-example) set up at `/src/routes/sitemap.xml/+server.ts`, add a `lang` property to your sitemap's config object, as described in Step 2 in the previous section.
 3. Your `sitemap.xml` will then include the following:

 ```xml